How you doin’?

 It was the first time in my life that I had worked this hard.
 I wanted to show the team that the internet could sell at least 25% of the seats at the next primetime event, which was 10 months away.
 I was wrong.

 It took me 9 months to get us to the top.
 Our new source of income – SEO – changed the company.
 I was looking for 25% of the sales.
 SEO had gotten us 58% of the sales.

 We rapidly grew, our events got bigger and bigger.

-Tony Robbins’ Unleash the Power Within (UPW) events prior to 2005 had around 3,000 attendees.
-After 2005, we have 9,000 attendees, each paying a minimum of £200 per ticket for a 4-day explosive event.
+Tony Robbins’ UPW events prior to 2005 had around 3,000 attendees.
+After 2005, we had 9,000 attendees, each paying a minimum of £200 per ticket for a 4-day explosive event.
 There wasn’t a need to rely so heavily on print or radio ads, and we didn’t need to pay out huge commissions to external ticket agents.
 The online world was becoming a beast, and I was at the forefront of it.